saifalushi1/material-script/README.md

 OK OK enough backstory how does this work??

 The script uses a module called <code>child_proccess</code> and from that module we use a method called <code>execSync</code>
 "execSync" is a method that allows us to run CLI commands only after the previous command has finished.
-Which in our case since we are doing a git clone works out great!
+Which works out in our case since we are only using git clone.

 I Also included some python starter code if you are up for a little challenge and want to give it a shot on your own.